-Recently, someone suggested identifying record albums with the biggest impact on my life.
-I decided to not simply list them, but put them in story form.
-In the following, I sometimes name the album, other times I only allude to the album.
+Someone suggested identifying record albums with the biggest impact on my life.
+I decided to not list them, but put them in story form.
+In the following, sometimes name the album, other times I only allude to the album.
 (I wrote this originally in April 2020 with occasional updates.)

-I listened to Miles Davis when I was Kind of Blue.
-But, when I was Tangled Up In Blue, I listened to Bob Dylan.
+I listened to Miles Davis when I was Kind of Blue, but when I was Tangled Up In Blue, I listened to Bob Dylan.
 One day a friend said to me, “Can You Please Crawl Out Your Window”.
 I did and we drove down Highway 61 listening to Blonde on Blonde.
-When we arrived at Desolation Row, they told my friend “your in the wrong place – you better leave”.
+When we arrived at Desolation Row, I told my companion “you’re in the wrong place my friend, you better leave”.
 He picked up his postcards and left.
 I stayed on Desolation Row.

 I arrived late to the “Benefit for Mr. Kite” and also got a parking ticket.
 I’m sure you know who gave me that.
 I then stopped at “the place where nothing is real” but hit The Wall and became “comfortably numb”.
 The Karma Police said, “This is what you’ll get when you mess with us.”